CHEEDEE/AWS-Static-Website/README.md

 # AWS-Static-Website
-In this project, i have deployed a static website to AWS using S3, CloudFront, and IAM.
+In this Udacity project, i have deployed a static website to AWS using S3, CloudFront, and IAM.

 The files included are: